Chandra0505/Data-Science-Resources/README.md

 ## This repository contains the resources likes books, cheetsheets, links other resources.

 ### To contribute your valuable resources to this repository, just create a PR, I' will merge it to the repositary.

+## Make a draft for contribution for others.